stanfordaiethics/hw1_public/README.md

 pip install -r requirements.txt  # Run this from root of the repo.
 ```

+## Starter Code
+All starter code related to the first homework is in `hw1.py`.
+Your code should directly go in this file.

 ## Submission

 Running the following will generate hw1.zip which contains hw1.py